Giskard-AI/giskard-hub/script-docs/oss/sdk/index.rst

 .. tip::
    **🚀 Looking for SOTA security testing?**

-   Try our enterprise-grade solution with a **free trial**.
+   Try our enterprise-grade solution with a **trial**.
 Get access to advanced security detection, team collaboration, continuous red teaming, and more.

-   `Request your free enterprise trial today </start/enterprise-trial.html>`_ and see the difference for yourself!
+   `Request your enterprise trial today </start/enterprise-trial.html>`_ and see the difference for yourself!

 Detect business failures with RAGET
 -----------------------------------